 Suicide is the third highest cause of death among 12 to 19-year-olds in the United States, according to the Centers for Disease Control (CDC), and those figures are on the rise.

 One of the best things you can do to prevent suicide and suicidal ideation is to reach out for help if you know your child is in crisis or suffering from depression or another condition.

 Due to the possible outcome of suicidal ideation, it is crucial to seek help now, if your child confides in you that they are thinking of taking their life.

 It is better to react quickly than leave the possibility of any harm.

-If you are unsure what to do, call the National Suicide Prevention Lifeline at 1-800-273-8255.
+If you are unsure what to do, contact the 988 Suicide & Crisis Lifeline for immediate support by calling, texting, or chatting 988.
 If you seek treatment for your teen at the hospital, first responders and hospital personnel can assess your child’s risk, then connect you with proper care from behavioral or mental health treatment centers from there.

 Learn how you can help your child manage depression and avoid suicidal ideation by contacting Embark Behavioral Health today.